alexcweiner/BranchPredictor/README.md

-The paper document is a Latex filetype.
-If you are unfamiliar with how to edit .tex documents, a good guide can be found [here](http://www.maths.tcd.ie/~dwilkins/LaTeXPrimer/).
+The final report document is a _Latex_ filetype.
+If you are unfamiliar with how to edit _.tex_ documents, a good guide can be found [here](http://www.maths.tcd.ie/~dwilkins/LaTeXPrimer/).

-This README is written using markdown.
+This README is written using _markdown_.
 If you are unfamiliar, please look [here](http://daringfireball.net/projects/markdown/syntax) for more information.